 4. Blue Buffalo Bits Soft & Chewy Valentine’s Morsels

-Blue Buffalo Bits Soft & Chewy Valentine’s Morsels are made with real chicken as the first ingredient and have a gentle texture, making them ideal for dogs with sensitive mouths.
-They’re a great fit for training, rewarding, or simply spoiling dogs who need a softer bite.
+Blue Buffalo Bits Soft & Chewy Valentine’s Morsels are made with real chicken as the first ingredient and are free from artificial flavors and common allergens.
+They are ideal for dogs who need a gentle, healthy treat for training or rewarding.

-- Soft & Chewy Texture: Easy for sensitive or older dogs to enjoy.
+- Soft, bite-sized morsels: Easy for sensitive dogs to enjoy

 - Small bag size